ucsd-cse231-s22/chocopy-wasm-compiler-A/design-DA.md

 ## Milestone 2
-In next milestone, we plan to support the format like `l[0] = 1` for assignment of elements of list and tuple.
-Also we would support `*` in destructure assignment.
+In next milestone, we plan to support destructuring assignment where the right hand side is a list or set.
+We should reach an agreement with the related teams on an interface to get the corresponding iterator from the list or set.
+We will also support bracket expressions in the left hand side, such as `l[0], l[1] = 1, 2` for the assignment of elements of list and tuple.
+Also, we would support elements marked with `*` in the destructure assignment.
 Finally, we need to adjust our current implementation to be compatiable with the new error report system.